marzhall/kyuu/readme.md

 but very conveniently, just looking like files on the filesystem, which every programming language except for the esoterics can use.

-And, because the 9p virtual filesystem is a network filesystem by its nature, I don't lose out on any connectivity - I can mount the queues on many machines over a network and have them all chatting happily.
+And, because the 9p virtual filesystem is a network filesystem, I don't lose out on any connectivity - I can mount the queues on many machines over a network and have them all chatting happily.

 And so now, instead of having to root around for libraries, I can just write programs that read and write to files.
 Like all of them do,